Pavithra-42/Architecting-Jenkins-Pipeline-for-Scale/README.md

 **1.1 Launch three EC2 instances:**
 - One for the Jenkins master.
 - Two for the Jenkins slaves.
-**NOTE:** While creating instances, download key pair in .pem format to use the .pem content in jenkins node.

 **1.2 Install Jenkins on the Master Node:**
 - SSH into the master instance and install Jenkins using ```https://github.com/Pavithra-42/Jenkins-Course.git```.